databio/pepatac/README.md

 **Portability**.
 Run it using `docker` or `singularity` with no other prerequisites, or it can be run natively without containers.
 The choice is yours.

 **Standardized user interface**.
-The pipeline input is formatted in [standard PEP format](http://pepkit.github.io), so you can use the same sample annotation sheets for your downstream R or python analysis using tools from `pepkit`.
+The pipeline reads sample metadata formatted in [standard PEP format](http://pepkit.github.io), so you can use the same sample annotation sheets for your downstream R or python analysis using tools from [pepkit](http://pepkit.github.io).

 **Standardized reference genome assembly**.
 The pipeline uses standard reference genome assemblies produced by [refgenie](http://github.com/databio/refgenie), which provides a *scripted* way to produce a compatible reference assembly for any custom genome.
 For common genomes, you can either download pre-indexed assemblies or build your own.